BelegCuthalion/AmirTabatabai.github.io-1/_projects/2_project.markdown

 ---
 layout: page
 title: In Pursuit of Space
-description: a project with a background image
+description: A book project on the generalised notions of space
-img: /assets/img/3.jpg
+img: /assets/img/grr.jpg
 importance: 2
 ---

+To be completed...